 After admission is granted, a student is required to submit an "Intent to Enroll Form" and a $50 fee within 30 days.
 This assures a place in the next entering class.
 This fee is non-refundable but is credited to the student's account upon enrollment.

-Generally, a 3.0 GPA from an accredited master of divinity degree program (or its ministry-related equivalent) is required in an area related to the applicant’s ministry setting or vocational calling.
+Generally, a 3.0 GPA from an accredited M.Div. degree program is required.
+If you do not hold an M.Div. degree but do hold a master’s degree in an area related to your ministry setting or vocational calling, please see the Alternate Credentials Application Process below.

 Up to six credits are transferable from approved chaplaincy training programs.
 For further information e-mail the D.Min. director at .